hemalchevli/Tips-and-tricks/README.md

 Sometimes is not always possible to have route lengths shorter than the calculated.
 So signal reflections will be present, now we have to minimize the reflected energy.
 That done by impedance matching.
 Transmission lines have property, when they are terminated by an impedance equal to their own, no energy is reflected back.

 __Impedance Matching__:
-Impedance is governed by the trace height, width and the dielectric of the material surrounding the trace i.e. air or fr4.
-For a trace to be a transmission line, the adjacent layer must me a plane.
+Impedance is governed by the trace height, width and the dielectric of the material surrounding the trace i.e. air(top/bottom layer) or fr4(inner layers).
+For a trace to be a transmission line, the adjacent layer must be a plane.
 By carefully arranging layer stack up, dimensions and properties can be calculated and a specific impedance can be achieved.
 By keeping the target impedance constant, dimensions and properties are modified to achieve that target impedance.
 This is called controlled impedance routing.

 __Differential Pair__:
 Differential pairs provide strong immunity to noise and reduce the reliance on a high-quality return path via a plane.
 This reduced reliance on a ground plane is directly related to the degree that the pair lengths are matched and remain consistently coupled - as the length matching or the coupling declines, then the reliance of the signals on the plane increases.
 Most experts agree that matching the length is the critical requirement for differential pairs.